 When you look at photos of each of the six visitable islands, they all look enticing.
 We’ve lost count of how many trips we’ve made to each island, so we can attest to the fact that they’re all great.
 Each island has its own features and personality that make it worth the journey.
 That being said, unless you have about a month or so planned for your Hawaii vacation, in our opinion, you really shouldn’t attempt to stay on every island.

-Why do we recommend limiting the number of islands in a visit?
+Why do we recommend focusing/limiting the number of islands to visit?

-First, there’s so much to see and do on each island it’s unlikely you’ll get bored.
+First, there’s so much to see and do on each island, it’s unlikely you’ll get to do everything in a single visit.
 The sights and activities on each island are practically endless.
 We find that we really need to rein in the activities on every visit in order to enjoy downtime on a beach.

 Secondly, you lose so much time in transport that would be much better spent on a trail or at a beach.
 Here’s a list of the logistics required to transfer to another island.